Contemporary Jazz Vocalists

 Vocals have always had a prominent place in jazz music.
 Whether singing lyrics or scat singing, jazz vocalists are often regarded as another instrumentalist in the ensemble, adding their voice to the chorus of sounds.
 Early jazz vocalists, such as Billy Holliday, Louis Armstrong, Anita O’Day, Sarah Vaughan and Betty Carter, paved the way for this complex vocal style, and many talented vocalists carry that torch today, including Bobby McFerrin, Sheila Jordan, Norah Jones, Jane Monheit and many others.
 This lecture offers a look at some of the most influential vocalists to riff on the jazz scene in recent years.

-As a jazz bassist and composer, Chuck’s unique approach to improvisation and compositional style reflects the wide variety of musical influences while confirming a deep commitment to his musical cultural heritage as a native New Orleanian.
+As a jazz bassist and composer, Charles’s unique approach to improvisation and compositional style reflects the wide variety of musical influences while confirming a deep commitment to his musical cultural heritage as a native New Orleanian.
 This can be seen in his leadership of the South Florida Jazz Orchestra — a critically acclaimed, modern big band comprising many of the top jazz artists and studio musicians in Miami.